 Judge, weighing 32lbs, was bred with Burnett’s dogs named Gyp.
 His dog was a Bulldog-type dog that was short, stocky, and had the characteristic blocky head we associate with Boston Terriers.
 But, these “prototype” Bostons were far from the typical example of the breed today.

 Originally weighing up to 44 lbs, these dogs were known as Old Boston Bulldogs.
 And although there are precious few historical accounts, it can be assumed that these dogs participated in the combat for which they were bred.

 In addition, old Boston Terriers had a more muscular and bigger frame, which was needed to take out other dogs in the ring.
 These terriers of the past also had a more aggressive temperament.
 As such, they were great competitors when pit against another dog.

 In the same era as the dog-fighting Boston Terriers, this dog breed was once bred to hunt vermin.
-In fact, they specialized in taking out all types of vermin that plagued the early garment factories situated in New England of the 1800s.
+They specialized in taking out all types of vermin, such as rats, that plagued early garment factories situated in New England of the 1800s.

 The working conditions of garment factories during the Industrial Revolution were terrible.
 That is, a lot of people needed to fit into an enclosed warehouse-like structure.
 There was little cleaning inside the factories, which is how rats roamed free.

 Rats were a problem in all types of factories.
 However in garment factories, they would often chew up the garments.
 As such, the only solution at the time was to breed dogs with high prey-drive to find and kill these pesty vermin.

 This was another great use case for the old Boston Terrier.
 Like with most terriers, these dogs had a feisty nature and viciousness to them.
 It’s also why they made great dog fighters.
 Combined with a quick stride and good strength, and this terrier was bad news for rats.